ecrl/ecabc/README.md

 The artificial bee colony also utilizes a variety to methods to toggle certain settings.
 - **minimize**: If set to true, the bee colony will minimize the fitness function, otherwise it will maximize it.
 - **import_settings**: Accepts a json file by name.
-If the file exists, the artificial bee colony will import and use these settings.
+If the file exists, the artificial bee colony will import and use these settings, then return True.
+If the file doesn't exist, an error message will be logged, settings will be set to default, and the function will return False.
 - **save_settings**: Accepts a json file name.
 If the file exists, the artificial bee colony settings will be saved to this file.

 # 2.0.0 Update